Commodore64user/pressreader_epub_cleaner/README.md

 ## Features

 -   Automatically detects the ePub type (Raw PressReader vs. Calibre-converted).
--   Applies a robust rule ("first page of the last consecutive block") to intelligently resolve all duplicates.
+-   Applies a robust rule ("first page of the last consecutive block") to intelligently resolve all duplicates from problems 1 and 2 mentioned earlier.
 -   Correctly removes "Contents" section previews while keeping the real articles. (this is the case, at least for The Economist)
 -   Correctly removes multi-page spread duplicates, keeping only one article.
 -   Deletes now-empty XHTML files to prevent blank pages in the final ePub.